 Chromium is a fat-soluble nutrient, which means that it takes your body a long time to properly process this essential mineral.
-Therefore, recovering from deficiency can take a while, but keep in mind that your body only needs tiny amounts of chromium to operate.
-If you are deficient, you should start experiencing the benefits of chromium supplementation within a few days to a week.
+Your body only needs tiny amounts of chromium for healthy function, but it can take from a few days to a week to experience any benefits.

 Chromium picolinate has the best bioavailability of any of the types of chromium supplements on the market, but even so, your body takes quite a while to absorb the chromium you eat.
 No concrete data are available on the absorption rates of chromium picolinate, but some estimates suggest that less than 1% of the chromium you consume is used.
 This is to be expected, however, and we counter for this low bioavailability in our Feel Multivitamin™.